a woman and a child playing in a tent

 Notwithstanding, there has been a shift in recent years towards states requiring family court judges to take a more neutral and objective approach in determining the division of child custody.

-In light of this shift, divorce courts in most state jurisdictions today will make a concerted effort to make gender-neutral decisions without prejudice or favor and on a case-by-case basis.
+In light of this shift, divorce courts in most state jurisdictions appear to be making a concerted effort to make gender-neutral decisions without prejudice or favor and on a case-by-case basis.

 What Are The Primary Differences Between Legal and Physical Custody?